 If you have a blind client who is seeking more assistance, we have some good news.
 CMS has allowed Medicare Advantage plans more freedoms in home health care coverage for 2019 plans.
 The benefits must compensate for a physical impairment, help prevent trips to the emergency room, or diminish the impact of a health condition.

-Seniors may also have access to coverage for home modifications next year.
+Seniors and Medicare eligibles may also have access to coverage for home modifications next year.
 As you may know, Medicare currently only covers “Durable Medical Equipment.”.
 Next year, items such as stair chair lifts and other modifications will be allowed.
 Blind beneficiaries may be able to use this to their advantage as they make modifications to their homes that prevent injuries due to low or no vision capabilities.

 When it’s not AEP, we’re constantly looking for ways to generate SEP leads.
 Want to join us as a broker?
 You’ll have access to our marketing team, our in-house print shop, and so much more!
 Interested?
 Fill out this form and someone will get in touch with you ASAP.